fosslinux/live-bootstrap/parts.rst

 libtool 2.4.7
 =============

-A modern version of libtool with better compatiblitiy with newer versions of GNU Autotools.
+A modern version of libtool with better compatibility with newer versions of GNU Autotools.

 automake 1.15.1